 4. Heart-Shaped Crayons

 I found this colourful little craft over on Whipperberry.com where she has plenty of other crafts to entertain the children.
 I thought this one was really sweet and simple.
-All you need is a pile of crayons—you can even recycle the ends and broken ones you already have, a heart cupcake mould (or you could use any other shape, maybe star shape at Christmas?) and some card.
+All you need is a pile of crayons—you can even recycle the ends and broken ones you already have—a heart cupcake mould (or you could use any other shape, maybe star shape at Christmas?) and some card.

 5. Love Bugs

-Just get yourself a pack of pompoms (can be found in pound/dollar stores usually) some thin pipe cleaners, googly eyes and some foam sheets (or pre cut foam hearts if you can find them).
+Just get yourself a pack of pompoms (can be found in pound/dollar stores usually) some thin pipe cleaners, googly eyes and some foam sheets (or pre-cut foam hearts if you can find them).
 Then its just a case of assembling them with some PVA glue.
-You could make a whole little colourful army or these Love Bugs for all your childrens friends.
+You could make a whole little colourful army or these Love Bugs for all your children's friends.

 6. Yarn Heart Cards

-This may be more suited to slightly older children, but if you made the holdes of the heart and got a plastic needle (often found in kids cross stitch packs) then even younger children could manage it.
-And why stick to red and pink, you could make these hearts any colour—just find the right thread.
+This may be more suited to slightly older children, but if you made the holes of the heart and got a plastic needle (often found in kids' cross stitch packs), then even younger children could manage it.
+And why stick to red and pink?
+You could make these hearts any colour—just find the right thread.